bitprj/curriculum/Module4_Labs/Mergesort.md

 <!--title={Mergesort}-->

-# Mergesort
+# Merge Sort

-Mergesort is a sorting algorithm that uses recursion, which means it calls upon itself, and we use sorting algorithms like Mergesort to make our data more manageable.
+Merges Sort is a sorting algorithm that uses recursion, which means it calls upon itself, and we use sorting algorithms like Merge Sort to make our data more manageable.

-### Implementation of Mergesort:
+### Implementation of Merge Sort:

 1. Given an array of elements, start by dividing the array in half into two separate sections.
 2. Divide those two sections in half and will continue to do so until it reaches its base case (each element is standing on its own).